CMUAbstract/culpeo_micro2022/Notes.md

 - We extended the time libcapybara waits to do anything after it wakes up so we don't start while the capacitor is still recovering from the additional inrush current

+# Experiment configs
+- The atomic_ble experiment where we show that Catnap's energy based estimates for Vsafe are bad uses a regulator dropping a launchpad's 3.3V input to 2.3V output, and then uses a 470Ohm and 220Ohm resistors in parallel before Vharv.
+This high current is necessary to get Capy to charge while the booster is turned on, given that it's not really meant for this